 - Cook covered until they are tender, about 15 minutes.

-- Add mirin and soy sauce.
+- Add 1 Tbsp mirin and 1 Tbsp soy sauce.
 Mix all together and check the taste.
 You can add water to loosen the curry if it's too thick.
 I added 2 Tbsp water here.
 If your pot does not have a tight-fitting lid, your cooking liquid might have evaporated more than mine.
 Then add more water, if necessary.
 You can control the consistency of the curry here.
 This Bone-in Chicken Curry should have a thicker sauce than my other regular curry, but please adjust the consistency to your liking.

 To Store